thawn/ttmp32gme/README.md

 You can choose one of the three presets:

 list
-: A list layout that includes all album details</dt>
+: A list layout that includes all album details.

 tiles
 : A tiled layout that includes only minimal album details and general controls that work with all albums.

 CD booklet
-: A layout that is optimized for printing CD booklets.</dt>
+: A layout that is optimized for printing CD booklets.

 Alternatively, you can manually choose which parts (cover image, album information, album control buttons, track list) to display, how many columns